A Neuro-Symbolic Framework for Accountability in Public-Sector AI: Introduction

-Automated eligibility systems increasingly rely on predictive models whose internal logic does not correspond to the statutory rules that determine access to public benefits.
-Eligibility criteria are expressed in complex legal language, while model reasoning is framed in statistical terms.
-This disconnect means that explanations provided by AI systems may appear plausible yet fail to reference the required legal authority or may misstate the conditions under which benefits should be granted.
+Automated eligibility systems, whether predictive, rule-based, or hybrid, produce determinations whose internal logic is often inaccessible to the individuals they affect \cite{bovens_street-level_2002}.
+Eligibility criteria are expressed in complex legal language, and it is unrealistic to expect applicants to hold the knowledge needed to assess their eligibility explanations \cite{Escher_and_Banovic}.
+At the same time, the reasoning behind automated determinations is rarely surfaced in the explanations provided to applicants \cite{veale2019administration}.
+This disconnect means that explanations provided to applicants may appear plausible yet fail to reference the required legal authority or may misstate the conditions under which benefits should be granted.
+Notices of action, benefit determination letters, and similar administrative texts serve as the interface through which state authority is exercised and made contestable.
+These explanations must document how statutory criteria were applied, signal the legal basis for eligibility or denial, and structure the procedural rights of individuals who seek review or appeal \cite{citron_technological_2008}.

-Without a shared legal structure, neither applicants nor administrators can determine whether an automated decision is justified under the law.
-Current explainability methods reveal correlations and model influence, but they cannot assess whether a decision reflects the correct statutory requirements or violates eligibility constraints.
-This gap highlights a fundamental accountability problem: explanations must be legally valid and not just interpretable, if automation is to preserve due-process rights in public-benefit administration.